 Afterward, photograph each room inside of the building, taking care to document any items of value, such as computers, furniture, and appliances.
 These photos can be essential in proving that a hurricane — and not pre-existing damage or wear and tear — was the direct cause of the damage in your claim.

 Also, be sure to review your homeowners or business owners insurance policy to see what your policy specifically does and does not cover.

 By when do I need to file my homeowners or business owners insurance hurricane claim?

 As soon as you’re able.
 Most insurance companies have strict deadlines limiting the time you have to file your claim after a hurricane, so you should file as quickly as possible.
 However, if your insurance company says that you filed your claim too late, you should let one of our hurricane lawyers look at your claim for free.
-Florida allows many exceptions to the prompt notice requirements in the policy, and it is unlikely your insurance company will tell you about those exceptions.
+Florida, for example, allows many exceptions to the prompt notice requirements in the policy, and it is unlikely your insurance company will tell you about those exceptions.

 Additionally, insurance companies generally take claims in a first-come, first-serve basis, so it’s in your best interest to file quickly in order to get a prompt response to your claim.

 How long does it take to receive an insurance check after a claim?

 The insurance company must either pay or deny your claim within 90 days of you submitting your claim.
 If you do not receive a check within 90 days, the insurance company may be wrongfully delaying your claim.

 If this is the case, it might be time to consult with an experienced hurricane insurance attorney.
 The insurance company could even have to pay penalty interest fees if they are found wrongfully delaying a claim.